 GeneCards Summary for GLUL Gene

 GLUL (Glutamate-Ammonia Ligase) is a Protein Coding gene.
-Diseases associated with GLUL include glutamine deficiency, congenital and glutathione synthetase deficiency.
-Among its related pathways are Metabolism and Carbon metabolism.
-GO annotations related to this gene include identical protein binding and manganese ion binding.
+Diseases associated with GLUL include Glutamine Deficiency, Congenital and Hepatocellular Carcinoma.
+Among its related pathways are GABA shunt and Carbon metabolism.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and manganese ion binding.
 An important paralog of this gene is LGSN.